Table Of Contents_

 WHY WE LIKE IT: An excellent product from what is arguably the best takoyaki pan brand out there today, this large pan is specifically designed for cooking the Japanese delicacy.
 However, it can also be used for other treats as well to an amazing extent.

-To determine what the best non-stick frying balls are, we drafted our list of favorites based on how well they handle, the materials they’re made of, how well they can cook, and how easy they are to maintain.
-We did not include pans made out of cheap pot metal, ones with faulty handles, and pans that did not spread heat evenly.
+To determine what the best non-stick frying balls are, we drafted our list of favorites based on how well they handle, the materials they’re made of, how well they can cook (despite not being oven-safe), and how easy they are to maintain.
+We did not include pans made out of cheap pot-metal, ones with faulty handles, and pans that did not spread heat evenly.
 We stuck with cast iron and cast aluminum frying pans to ensure maximum durability among our picks, and we picked the ones with handles angled at least 30 degrees upwards for maximum comfort.

 Cast iron is heavier and takes more time for its surface to heat up evenly, while cast aluminum is lighter and heats up much faster.
 Cast iron is also more resistant to scratching than cast aluminum, but it also tends to accumulate rust.